ajbrookhouse/WSU_PlantBio_ML/README.md

-- [ ] Insall [Miniconda](https://docs.conda.io/en/latest/miniconda.html) following their instructions.
+- [ ] Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) following their instructions.

 - [ ] Download this github folder to somewhere in your computer you wish to use it.